ccgargantua/wce-devops/README.md

 ## Objective

+> *"Engineers are hired to solve a problem, and should not spend countless hours configuring their environment to solve said problem.
+Thus, environment configuration becomes a different problem for a different engineer to solve."*

 The objective of the WCE DevOps team is to create implement an efficient, robust, and extensible CI/CD pipeline and computer programming framework for students taking courses or building projects at Michigan Technological University.
 We are working hard to encourage experience with industry-standard tooling by creating programming templates complete with:

 - Automated Testing APIs